 In terms of my personal growth, my activity has been much less physical than may be ideal, but I still have been very active, and I am seeing improvement.
 I have been focused on forwarding some of dreams, which often (at the moment at least) has me sitting long hours in front of a computer screen.
 Not the most healthy of activities in some ways, but we adapt.

-I don’t get a lot of formal exercise, for several reasons.
+I don’t get a lot of formal exercise these days, for several reasons.
 The primary one is I really don’t LIKE routine exercise.
 But still my fitness improves.
 How do I manage it?
 This is what works for me …

 - Chew slower and longer.